-The best area to stay in Bangkok for backpackers are:
+The best areas to stay in Bangkok for backpackers are:

 Without a doubt, one of the best areas to stay in Bangkok for backpackers is Khao San Road and its connected streets such as Rambutri Road.
 Khao San Road has always been linked to backpackers due to the party scene, street food carts and all the cheap hostels.
 If you love to party, you must stay in this area as it’s an experience you won’t forget.
 During the day, you can easily visit nearby city highlights such as Wat Arun, The Grand Palace, Wat Pho, Chinatown (Yaowarat) and Wat Saket.
 The only downside is that Khao San Road is not directly connected to Bangkok’s public transport, aside from the boat service.
 But a taxi ride to Phaya Thai BTS Station or the recently opened Sam Yot MRT Station will do the trick.
 If you don’t mind walking a bit further, you can find plenty of good and cheap hostels around Soi Samsen.
 For those who are looking for a true party experience, check out hostels such as Mad Monkey Hostel, NapPark Hostel, Bodega Hostel, Back Home Backpacker, Warm White Hostel and Here Hostel.
 Also, check out our article about the best bars at Khao San Road.